 Meeting the attendance requirement does not guarantee passing course units.
-The number of required attendance is a minimum condition and any absences and/or tardies will affect the student's grade.
+The number of required attendance is a minimum condition and any absences and/or tardies will affect the students' grade.

 Attendance will be counted from the first class meeting.
-When a student attends a class in the first week but decides to withdraw from the course and registers to a course with a different registration code, the attendance from the previous course(s) will not be transferred to the newly registered course.
+When students attend a class in the first week but decide to withdraw from the course and register to a course with a different registration code, the attendance from the previous course(s) will not be transferred to the newly registered course.

 CLER does not allow absences except for the "Special Consideration" cases described below.
-So job hunting, any events related to seminar or extracurricular activities, transportation delays and bereavement leaves are not included.
+Therefore, job hunting, any events related to seminar or extracurricular activities, transportation delays and bereavement leaves are not included.
 Students should attend classes regularly in case of any sudden illnesses or any reasons other than the "Special Consideration" cases.